BioMedLM: a Domain-Specific Large Language Model for Biomedical Text

 Training With MosaicML

-Using our cloud software stack, we orchestrated training on top of a cluster with 128 NVIDIA A100-40GB GPUs and 1600 Gb/s networking bandwidth between nodes.
+Using our software stack, we orchestrated training on top of a cluster with 128 NVIDIA A100-40GB GPUs and 1600 Gb/s networking bandwidth between nodes.
 The physical GPUs were hosted on a leading cloud provider.
 The total training time for BioMedLM was ~ 6.25 days.
-Using placeholder pricing of $2/A100/hr, the total cost for this training run on MosaicML Cloud was ~ $38,000.
+Using placeholder pricing of $2/A100/hr, the total cost for this training run on the MosaicML platform was ~ $38,000.

 For the optimal LLM training experience, we used Composer with its FSDP integration (FSDP is a PyTorch backend for fully sharded data parallel training).
 The open-source Composer library makes it easy to train large, custom models across hundreds of GPUs without imposing any restrictions on the model code.
 For example, we replaced the HuggingFace GPT2Model attention implementation with FlashAttention (Dao et. al), which improved training throughput by nearly 2x while producing a math-equivalent model.
 Composer had no trouble handling the custom model definition, and training time was cut in half!
 Having the flexibility to easily add and test modifications greatly improved the training efficiency of BioMedLM, and we expect to make similar improvements in future LLM work.